 Q: I suffer from anxiety/panic attacks and slight depression.
 Any info on how to combat this will be appreciated.
 Andrew

 1: Research has indicated that inflammation affects that brain in ways that are connected with symptoms of depression such as Anhedonia, the inability to feel pleasure.
 What supplements do you recommend to reduce inflammation?

-2: Anhedonia has been linked to a lack of dopamine.
+2: Anhedonia has been linked to a lack of Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating….
 What is the best supplement that you recommend (including daily dosage) to raise dopamine levels?

 A: The amino acid tyrosine is the direct precursor for dopamine.
 Also, the adaptogenic herbs such as Reishi, Siberian, American and Korean ginseng all help.
 That’s why they are all in my Awake Food Formula.
 Take 2 before breakfast.
 You can take 4 (eg 2 more before lunch, but not in the evening) for a couple of weeks, then reduce to 2 a day.
 I’d start here since dopamine depletion is most associated with Anhedonia.

 Q: As someone who had a stress meltdown nervous breakdown due to work pressures and behaviours 8 years ago I ended up with a long term mental health problem as well as a chronic sleep problem.

 I followed advice tried to up my minerals and vitamins thinking I must have been deficient in something to be able to break to that degree.
 I have tried 5 htp but ended up with bad dreams and no improved sleep.
 I tried melatonin off internet because my GP won’t prescribe until I’m 55.
 I got scared as off internet even though I did believe it helped.